-This was a seven day crossing from Southampton, England to New York.
+This was a seven day crossing from Southampton to New York City.

 Crossings on Queen Mary 2 are never identical.
 The people aboard, the weather on the Atlantic, and various events that seem to occur because of the special stature of this ocean liner such as a royal visit or a mid-Atlantic rescue at sea, serve to distinguish her various crossings.

 Consider also the entertainment.
 QM2 ship has a standard array of entertainment offerings each voyage.
 However, on top of these, Cunard often adds a suite of special themed-activities.
 In the past, there have been voyages with superstar entertainers such as Crosby, Stills and Nash.
 There have been song-writing programs and fashion programs.
 Some of these happen once.
 Some are repeated each year.

 On this voyage, the theme was called “Dance the Atlantic.”
 As the name indicates, the special programming on this crossing was a suite of activities and events relating to dance.

 At the center of Dance The Atlantic was a troupe from the English National Ballet, which included six ballet dancers along with various other members of the company.
 The English National Ballet is one of four major British ballet companies.
 It was founded in 1950 by Alica Markova and Anton Dolin who were veterans of the legendary Ballet Russes.
 As it was the time of the Festival of Britain, the founders were inspired to call the company the "London Festival Ballet."
 The name was changed in 1989 to the English National Ballet.